seabeya/tech-stack/README.md

 </p>

 > [!WARNING]
-> I am not a teacher, these are the notes that I took for myself.
+> I am not a teacher.
+These are just the notes I took for myself.

 <br>
 <hr>